GrzegorzStary/MILESTONE-2/README.md

 BUGS 1 the birds was not appearing on designed location.
 2 the poles are not visible 3 the poles are not moving 4 the game stops when the bird colided the pole
 5 The best score counter not sabving the best score JEST TERSTING FAILS DUE TO WRONG VALUE PROVIDED AND RECEIVED.
 AS WELL AS WRONG FILE NAME (not linked to the testing file).
+6 Game restart on the touchscreen is not working
+7. Best score counter not working on the smallscreen... :(

 IMAGE SOURCE
 cleanpng.com